 These parameters can be changed using the ALTER BUFFERPOOL command.
-Additionally, prior to DB2 V8, hiperpools can be created to back up DB2 virtual buffer pools with additional memory.
+Additionally, hiperpools can be created to back up DB2 virtual buffer pools with additional memory.
 DB2 provides several tuning knobs for hiperpools, too, including HPSIZE to adjust the size of hiperpools and HPSEQT to adjust the hiperpool sequential steal threshold.
-Hiperpools are obsolete as of V8 though, so if you don't use them today you should probably spend your time migrating to V8 instead of implementing soon-to-be-obsolete hiperpools.

-With the advent of DB2 V8, there is more memory at your disposal for DB2's use.
-V8 is able to surmount the limitation of 2GB real storage that was imposed due to S/390's 31-bit addressing.
+With the advent of DB2 V8, we will have more memory at our disposal for DB2's use.
+This next version of DB2 will be able to surmount the limitation of 2GB real storage that was imposed due to S/390's 31-bit addressing.
 Theoretically, with 64-bit addressing DB2 could have up to 16 exabytes of virtual storage addressability to be used by a single DB2 address space.
 Now there is some room for growth!

 In addition to buffer pools, DB2 uses memory for the EDM pool.
 The EDM pool is used for caching internal structures used by DB2 programs.
 This includes DBDs, SKCTs, CTs, SKPTs, and PTs.
 It also includes the authorization cache for plans and packages, as well as the cache for dynamic SQL mini-plans.
 As a general rule of thumb, shoot for an 80 percent hit rate with the EDM pool; this means that only one out every five times should a structure need to be loaded from disk into the EDM pool.